movestore/animation-moveVis/README.md

 ### Settings

+**Render a single test frame (`dry_run`):** Use this parameter to produce a single static test frame instead of a full animation file.
+Because rendering a full animation can take time, you can enable this setting to test that the animation basemap, colors, and other graphical parameters are set to your liking before rendering a full animation.

 **Temporal resolution for alignment (`res`):** This parameter allows the user to define the time interval by which the tracks will be thinned for alignment.
 Combined with the provided units (see `unit` below), this numeric